davidfreitas-dev/portfolio/api/README.md

-# Personal Portfolio Site API with Slim Framework 4 and JWT Auth
+# Personal Portfolio Site API

 This template should help get you started developing with this API in Docker.

+## Technologies Used

+- Slim Framework 4: A micro-framework for PHP that helps you quickly write simple yet powerful web applications and APIs.
+- JWT Auth: JSON Web Token authentication mechanism for securing API endpoints.
+- Docker: Containerization platform used to ensure consistency and portability across environments.
+- MySQL: Database management system utilized for storing application data.
+- PHP DotEnv: Library for loading environment variables from `.env` files to configure the application.
+- PHP Mailer: Library for sending emails from PHP applications.

 ## Build Containers